alan-if/alan-docs/manual/README.md

 ## Development Cycle

-The _Manual_ in `master` branch will always represent the latest Alan release (currently, Beta releases), whereas further development occurs in dedicated branche reflecting the status of the latest [Alan development snapshots]  (i.e. Alpha releases), which will be merged into `master` branch once the next beta release is ready.
+The _Manual_ in `master` branch will always represent the latest [Alan SDK] release (currently, Beta releases), whereas development in the `alan-manual-alpha` branch reflects the status of the latest Alan [development snapshots]  (i.e. Alpha releases), which will be merged into `master` branch once the next beta release is ready.

 ## Maintainers Check-list